TodePond/TodePondDotCom/wikiblogarden/academia/style/true-for-me/readme.md

 # True for me style

-If I make a claim it has to be true for me.
+If I make a claim, it has to be true for me.

 ## True for me